Joshua-XIV/MyDalamudPlugin/README.md

 Automates collectable turn-ins and optionally assists with fishing for scrips.

 - [TreasureMaps](https://github.com/Joshua-XIV/TreasureMaps)
-Assists with managing treasure map data for quicker party coordination.
+Assists with managing and automating treasure maps.

 ## About